VoltBit/remotevision/README.md

 The scanning function of the library also leads to memory leaks.
 Alternative: python Cell and Scheme modules.

-+ gstreamer doesnt't seem to work in a virtual machine, even with 3d video acceleration enabled
++ gstreamer doesn't seem to work in a virtual machine, even with 3d video acceleration enabled

 + the wpa_supplicant config file required privileged rights so the entire